 inspectors in this respect in 2012.
 Key partners include:

 Yeovil Federation (of primary and secondary schools and the college)

-Universities - Bournemouth, West of England, Gloucestershire and Trinity Saint David
+Universities - Plymouth, West of England, Gloucestershire and Trinity Saint David

 through the University Centre and the Yeovil Vision